The Crucial Role of Supplier Engagement in Tackling Scope 3 Emissions

 In addition, non-EU companies that have a turnover of above €150 million in the EU will also have to comply.

-Different methods of measuring Scope 3 emissions
+Different methods of measuring Scope 3

 With this in mind, we are going to have a look at how exactly companies can go about to tackle their Scope 3 emissions.
 The first step is definitely to measure the emissions from their supply chain.
 For this, the GHG Protocol suggests to use different calculation methods, depending on the availability of data.